opauloh/store/README.md

 ### What is an action?
 An object which describes what sort of transformation you want to make to your state

+### What does Redux Middleware allow you to do?
+Hook into the moment after dispatching an action but before that action reaches the reducer.